St Cross Church, Middleton

 The Church of St Cross is in Middleton, Leeds, West Yorkshire, England.
 It is an active Anglican church and part of the Armley deanery in the archdeaconry of Leeds, Diocese of Leeds.

 History

 The parish of St Cross was taken out of the extensive parish of Middleton after the Middleton council housing estate was built in the 1920s and the population in the area increased dramatically.
 St Mary's Church acquired a site on which to build a mission church and a temporary wooden building was erected in 1925 with funds from the Leeds Church Extension Society.
 A permanent church was built in 1933 with funding from the diocese.
 St Cross was created a separate parish in July 1935.

 A complete set of coins for 1933, including a 1933 penny, one of only seven known examples, was buried when the church's foundation stone was laid.
-The coin was stolen in 1970.
+The coins were found in 1970 to have been stolen.